 Current Co-Chair: Michael Dixon (He/him/his)

-My name is Michael Dixon and I serve as the Chief Diversity Officer and Director of Intercultural Services at Manchester University in the midst of my 7th year.
-I’ve worked in higher education since 2004 in a variety of departments (intramurals, residential life, multicultural affairs, student activities, admissions, career development & international student support services) at 10 different institutions.
-I’m currently a doctoral candidate (ABD) in Educational Leadership, Higher Education Administration at Indiana State University.
-In case you’re wondering, my father is from Jamaica and my mother hails from the collection of islands in southeast Asia (The Philippines).
+Michael Dixon is in the midst of his seventh year serving as the Chief Diversity Officer and Director of Intercultural Services at Manchester University.
+He has worked in higher education since 2004 in a variety of departments (intramurals, residential life, multicultural affairs, student activities, admissions, career development & international student support services) at 10 different institutions.
+He is currently a doctoral candidate (ABD) in Educational Leadership, Higher Education Administration at Indiana State University.
+His father is from Jamaica and his mother hails from the collection of islands in southeast Asia (The Philippines).

 Incoming Co-Chair & Awards Coordinator: Rob Kunicki (He/him/his)